manaschubby/kafka-basics-py/README.md

 The messages should be printed out in the console and the ```consumer.py``` will wait for any new incoming messages.
 Quit the ```consumer.py``` using Control+C.

+## Contributing

+Contributions are always welcome!
+If you have any improvements or new examples to add, please submit a pull request.

+## License

+This repository is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for details.